HOW TO BECOME A CYBERSECURITY ANALYST (2023 Guide)

 Answer: A brute force attack is a trial-and-error method used to decode encrypted data such as a password by trying various combinations of possible credentials.
 These brute force attacks are typically automated.
 Some of the methods you can use to prevent these cyberattacks include instituting mandatory password complexity and length (and ensuring that no one in the company is still using a default password), putting a two-factor authentication system in place, or setting a limit on unsuccessful login attempts.

 Question: What is the difference between black hat and white hat hackers?

 Answer: A black hat hacker is a person who tries to obtain unauthorized access into computer systems or operating systems through a brute force attack or other tactics for malicious reasons, while white hat hackers use some of the same tactics for a totally different goal: to help organizations fix vulnerabilities to protect data and keep sensitive data safe from malicious actors.

 Additional Skills-Based Cybersecurity Interview Questions

 - What is cryptography?

 - How do you define the differences between symmetric and asymmetric encryption?

 - How do you define the differences between IDS and IPS?

 - What is the CIA triad?

-- Are you familiar with Traceroute?
+- Do you have experience with Traceroute?